-Where to Stay in Chicago: Best Areas & Hotels
+Where to Stay in Chicago: Best Areas & Hotels, 2019

-In Chicago, the most sought after hotels are those which are convenient to sightseeing, and the Downtown/Loop neighborhood contains several of the city's top historic sights.
-The Magnificent Mile has hundreds of retail shops and is located alongside the lively Streeterville neighborhood, which is home to the entertainment and amusements of Navy Pier.
+Figuring out where to stay in Chicago may depend on the reason for your visiting, whether you are here for a family vacation, a romantic holiday, or are on a shopping trip.
+The Downtown, including the area known as the Loop, contains several of the city's top historic sights.
+The upscale Magnificent Mile has hundreds of retail shops and is located alongside the lively Streeterville neighborhood, which is home to the entertainment and amusements of Navy Pier.
 To the north, the affluent Gold Coast district has several beaches, and the Lincoln Park neighborhood has lakefront parks and a free zoo.
-These are all among the city's best areas to stay.
+These are all among the best places to stay in Chicago and you can find a variety of good hotels in various price ranges in these areas.

 Where to Stay for Luxury